-Stock options and warrants for purchase of our common stock, \$0.0005 par value, ("Common Stock") have been granted to both employees and non-employees pursuant to the terms of certain agreements and stock option plans (see Note 8).
-Options and warrants are exercisable during a period determined by us, but in no event later than ten years from the date granted.
-In Fiscal 2010, we charged to operations \$192,000 in share-based compensation expense for the aggregate fair value of the stock grants and vested stock options issued during the year.
-There was no share-based compensation expense for Fiscal 2009 or 2008.
+Stock and stock options for purchase of our common stock, \$0.0005 par value, ("Common Stock") have been granted to both employees and non-employees pursuant to the terms of certain agreements and stock option plans (see Note 8).
+Stock options are exercisable during a period determined by us, but in no event later than ten years from the date granted.
+In Fiscal 2011 and 2010, we charged to operations \$631,000 and \$192,000, respectively, for share-based compensation expense for the aggregate fair value of stock grants issued and vested stock options earned.
+There was no share-based compensation expense for Fiscal 2009.